 Dimethylglycine (also known as DMG) is a derivative of the amino acid glycine.
 It is found naturally in plant and animal cells and in certain foods such as beans, cereal grains, and liver.

 Dimethylglycine acts as a building block for many important substances in the body, including amino acids, hormones and neuro-transmitters.
 It also appears to play an important role in neurological functions and in the immune system.

-Some people believe that people with autism have insufficient dimethylglycine in their bodies and that this may cause or worsen the symptoms of autism.
+Some people think that people on the autism spectrum have insufficient dimethylglycine in their bodies and that this may cause or worsen the symptoms of autism.

-They believe that by taking supplements of dimethylglycine they can reduce some of those symptoms.
+They also think believe that by taking supplements of dimethylglycine they can reduce some of those symptoms.